Cristopher Crisostomo

-Cristopher Crisostomo Mercedes (born March 8, 1994), also known as C. C. Mercedes, is a Dominican professional baseball pitcher for the Kiwoom Heroes of the KBO League.
-He has previously played in Nippon Professional Baseball (NPB) for the Yomiuri Giants and Chiba Lotte Marines, and in the Chinese Professional Baseball League (CPBL) for the Uni-President Lions.
+Cristopher Crisostomo Mercedes (born March 8, 1994), also known as C. C. Mercedes, is a Dominican professional baseball pitcher for the Wei Chuan Dragons of the Chinese Professional Baseball League (CPBL).
+He has previously played in Nippon Professional Baseball (NPB) for the Yomiuri Giants and Chiba Lotte Marines, in the CPBL for the Uni-President Lions, and in the KBO League for the Kiwoom Heroes.
 He was signed by the Tampa Bay Rays as an international free agent in 2011.
 Crisostomo is listed at 6 ft 2 in and 180 lbs and throws left handed.
 He is a switch hitter.

 Career

 Tampa Bay Rays

 On July 2, 2011, Crisostomo signed with the Tampa Bay Rays organization as an international free agent.
 He made his professional debut with the Dominican Summer League Rays in 2012, posting a 1–3 record and 3.66 ERA in 14 games.
-He split the 2013 season between the DSL Rays and the rookie-level GCL Rays, pitching to a cumulative 2–5 record and 3.83 ERA.
+He split the 2013 season between the DSL Rays and the rookie-level Gulf Coast League Rays, pitching to a cumulative 2–5 record and 3.83 ERA.
 He returned to the GCL Rays in 2014, pitching to a 1–2 record and 3.24 ERA with 11 strikeouts in 16.2 innings of work.
 For the 2015 season, Crisostomo played for the Low-A Hudson Valley Renegades, recording a 2.85 ERA in 18 appearances.
 On October 8, 2015, Crisostomo was released by the Rays organization.